Series 14 Compliance Officer Exam Guide

-Use this guide root when you are preparing for the Series 14 Compliance Officer Exam.
+Use this Series 14 exam guide when you are preparing for the Compliance Officer Exam.
 This is not a representative-level product exam.
 It is a compliance-oriented qualification that expects broader regulatory judgment across areas such as supervision, firm controls, and the relationship between business activity and compliance obligations.

 The guide combines full chapter-based lessons with quick-reference pages such as the Cheat Sheet and FAQ.
 The educational chapter sequence follows the official FINRA exam functions, with chapters on regulatory agencies, markets and operations, broker-dealer operations, capital and credit, general supervision, investment banking, registration, customer and employee accounts, and solicitations.
 That structure is deliberate.
 Series 14 is written as a broad compliance role, so the guide should be learned the same way.